-We know that The Book of Tobit summary wants to show us a story about Tobit who was blind and suffering because he could no longer do all the good deeds.
-He was used to it, his family was destitute, and his end was near.
-Raguel, for his part, was suffering for his daughter Sara, who could not marry, for all the seven grooms who had come in turn to his house had died before the wedding could take place.
+We know that The Book of Tobit summary wants to show us a story about Tobit, who was blind and suffering because he could no longer do all the good deeds.
+He was used to it, his family was impoverished, and his end was near.
+Raguel, for his part, was suffering for his daughter Sara, who could not marry, for all the seven grooms who had come to his house had died before the wedding.

-The Book of Tobit summary, the famous Apocrypha was written around the beginning of the 2nd century BC.
+The Book of Tobit summary, the famous Apocrypha, was written around the beginning of the 2nd century BC.
 It tells the story of two families, Tobit and Raguel, both deported to Assyria.
 In bondage, the two families strived to keep God’s law, even though they had to endure many hardships.
 And they bring to the people’s attention Raphael, the angel who helped them face them.
-The Book of Tobit summary is not found in the Bible, because it is not considered to be a canonical Bible book.
-It is only an apocryphal one whose credibility is not certain because of witnesses who cannot affirm these things.
+The Book of Tobit summary is not found in the Bible because it is not considered to be a canonical Bible book.
+It is only a fictitious one whose credibility is uncertain because of witnesses who cannot affirm these things.

 What is the message of the book of Tobit summary?

-The main message of the apocryphal Book of Tobit summary is the highlighting of the Archangel Raphael’s ingenious struggle with earthly justice and its wickedness.
-A good example of this is the killing of the betrothed.
-All seven grooms had been killed by Asmodeus, i.e. by the demon of fornication, who also controlled them.
+The main message of the apocryphal Book of Tobit summary is the highlighting of Archangel Raphael’s ingenious struggle with earthly justice and its wickedness.
+An excellent example of this is the killing of the betrothed.
+All seven grooms had been killed by Asmodeus, i.e., by the demon of fornication, who also controlled them.
 Their death shows the killing power of this passion.
-Sarah, on the other hand, represents virginal cleanliness, as she testifies, before God.
+On the other hand, Sarah represents virginal cleanliness as she testifies before God.

 On their way to Raghesul Media, the two travelers stopped at Raguel’s house, and the Archangel Raphael, in the guise of Azariah, told Tobit to take Raguel’s daughter, Sarah, as his wife.
 Although it was known that Sarah could not marry, for all the seven grooms who had come to Raguel’s house one by one had been killed by an unclean spirit before the wedding, the young Tobias listened to the Archangel’s advice and entrusted himself to God’s care.